Noeda/rllama/README.md

 * More sophisticated token sampling.
 I saw on Hackernews some comments how the samplers are kinda garbage and you can get much better results with good defaults and things like repetition penalty.
+* There is an initial start-up time as the program has to pass through the initial prompt.
+I don't know if this start-up time can be eliminated completely but it could be cached on disk.
+Use cases like having a standard prompt to prime the text generation that you reuse many times.